olivier-m/jetpack-net-log/README.md

 This event is emitted when page content is loaded.
 This is the equivalent event of `DOMContentLoaded` window event. `status` is a boolean indicating success or failure of loading.

+##### loadstopped (status, url)

+This event is emitted when browser stopped loading page.
+It happens juste before loadfinished.

 ##### loadfinished (status, url)

 This event is emitted when the whole page is loaded.
 This is the equivalent event of `load` window event. `status` is a boolean indicating success or failure of loading.